 - Bob can spend it if he knows Alice’s secret As.

 Bear in mind that neither party knows the other’s secret, so 3) isn’t a possibility yet.
-Another thing to note is that, if you sign a transaction, your counterparty can spend immediately because there’s no special conditions on their output.
+Another thing to note is that, if you sign a transaction, your counterparty can spend immediately because there are no special conditions on their output.
 You can either wait for the timelock to expire to spend the funds by yourself, or you can cooperate with the other party to spend them outright.

 Okay!
 Now you can publish the transactions into the original 2-of-2 multisignature address.
-It’s finally safe to do so, because you can retrieve your funds if your counterparty abandons the channel.
+It’s finally safe to do so because you can retrieve your funds if your counterparty abandons the channel.